anthonyrisinger/cga/9/cga+01.md

 Each traditional algorithm represents years, sometimes decades, of refinement.
 Plücker coordinates provide an elegant mathematical framework for line-line intersection that naturally handles all configurations.
 The Möller-Trumbore algorithm achieves remarkable efficiency through careful consideration of modern CPU architectures.
 These aren't arbitrary choices—they're the result of extensive optimization for their specific contexts.

 The geometric algebra approach offers something different: a single computational pattern that handles all these cases.
 This unification comes with trade-offs.
-The `meet` operation, while conceptually elegant, requires grade-specific implementation strategies internally.
-Computing the meet of two spheres involves different computational paths than the meet of a line and a plane, even though the high-level operation remains the same.
+The `meet` operation, while conceptually unified, internally requires grade-specific computational paths—computing the meet of two spheres follows different logic than the meet of a line and plane.
 The unified notation reduces the number of distinct algorithms to understand and maintain, but the implementation still respects the geometric structure of each case.

 #### The Representation Puzzle